SusTech 2024 logo

 9:00 Development for Electrical Fault Detection and Classification Analysis Model Based on Machine Learning Algorithms

-Junho Kim (University of Keimyung, Korea (South)); Sunhwa Sim and Seokjun Kim (Kumoh National Institute of Technology, Korea (South)); Seokheon Cho (University of California, San Diego & Qualcomm Institute, USA); Changhee Han (Gyeongsang National University, Korea (South))
+Junho Kim (University of Keimyung, Korea (South)); Sunhwa Sim and Seokjun Kim (Kumoh National Institute of Technology, Korea (South)); Seokheon Cho (University of California, San Diego & Qualcomm Institute, USA); Han Chang Hee (Gyeongsang National University, Korea (South))

 9:20 Improving Energy Flexibility in Photovoltaic-Battery Systems Through Switching Reinforcement Learning Control